sivaram-krishnan/sivaram-krishnan.github.io/index.md

 I am a Postdoc in the **School of Electrical and Mechanical Engineering (EME)** at **Adelaide University**, where I also completed my Ph.D. in Electrical and Mechanical Engineering (2022–2026) under the supervision of Prof. Jinho Choi, Prof. Jihong Park, and A/Prof. Brian Ng.

-My research focuses on **Graph-based Methods for Prediction and Control**, with a particular emphasis on AI for wireless networks, Graph Neural Networks (GNNs), Spatio-Temporal prediction, Koopman theory, and Reinforcement Learning (RL).
-I currently work on GNN and SDN architectures for **6G LEO satellite mega-constellations** and Non-Terrestrial Networks (NTN).

 ---

 ## Research Interests